Provincial Volunteer Awards

 Nova Scotia Strong Award

-The Nova Scotia Strong Award recognizes an individual or group who come together to demonstrate resiliency in community during a time or event when people faced tragedy and struggle.
-Recipients will show that strength comes from community and the deep level of caring Nova Scotians have for one another.
+The Nova Scotia Strong Award recognizes an individual or group who have come together to demonstrate resiliency in community during a time or event when people faced tragedy and struggle.
+Recipients show that strength comes from community and the deep level of caring Nova Scotians have for one another.

 Woman plays with a child